Avaiga/taipy-getting-started-gui/step_05/ReadMe.md

 # Step 5: Insert Python expressions in Taipy GUI

 As shown before, parameters and variables in Taipy are dynamic.
-The same follows for every type of object even dataframes.
-Therefore, operations can be done on dataframes and results will be shown in real time on the GUI.
-Taipy is notified of a change when variables are being assigned through `=` like `state.xxx = yyy`.
+The same follows for every type of objects even dataframes.
+Therefore, operations on dataframes can be done and results will be shown in real time on the GUI.
+These changes occurs through the `=` asignment like `state.xxx = yyy` (`state.text = "Example"`).

-Any expression containing `xxx` in the Markdown will be reloaded.
+Any expression containing `xxx` in the Markdown will be propagated the changes and will reload related elements.
 It can be  simple charts or tables but it can also be expression like this:

 ```python
 ## Positive